-We now apply the approach for the identification of universal sectors, developed in section \ref{sec: The CFT perspective} and \ref{subsec: Correlators of the displacement multiplet}, to the study of $1/2$ BPS superconformal lines in $3d$ $\cN=2$ theories.
-These cases are relevant in the context of $1/2$ BPS Wilson lines in $\cN=2$ Chern–Simons matter theories \cite{Bianchi:2018scb, Mauri:2018fsf}.
+We now apply the approach for the identification of universal sectors, developed in Secs. \ref{sec: The CFT perspective} and \ref{subsec: Correlators of the displacement multiplet}, to the study of $1/2$ BPS superconformal lines in $3d$ $\cN=2$ theories.
+These cases are relevant in the context of $1/2$ BPS Wilson lines in $\cN=2$ Chern-Simons-matter theories \cite{Bianchi:2018scb, Mauri:2018fsf}.
 Moreover, since the preserved symmetry algebra in this case is a subalgebra of that preserved by the $1/6$ BPS Wilson line in ABJM \cite{Bianchi:2018scb}, the two setups are closely related.
 In fact, the identification of universal sectors can be exploited also to gain insights into the $1/6$ BPS Wilson line at strong coupling.
-However, for the $1/6$ BPS line one must also take into account the additional defect supermultiplet, following an analysis similar to that outlined in section \ref{subsec: Correlators of the displacement multiplet}.
+However, for the $1/6$ BPS line one must also take into account the additional defect supermultiplet, following an analysis similar to that outlined in Sec. \ref{subsec: Correlators of the displacement multiplet}.

 As already noted, once the universal sectors are identified, the entire discussion of constructing an ansatz and performing the bootstrap can be bypassed.
 We therefore begin by defining the displacement supermultiplet, its four-point functions, and the corresponding OPE rules.
 After that, once the appropriate (super)conformal block expansion has been identified, the conformal data up to next-to-leading order can be extracted directly by projection, exploiting the orthogonality of the (super)blocks.
 Since the analysis proceeds in close analogy with the more supersymmetric cases of $1/2$ BPS lines, namely, those in ABJM and $\cN=4$ CSm theories \cite{Bianchi:2020hsz,Pozzi:2024xnu},we shall, for brevity, outline only the essential points.